 …in 3 easy steps

-First and foremost, the two primary ingredients in a successful Signature Talk are expertise and passion.
+First and foremost, the two primary ingredients in an engaging Signature Talk are expertise and passion.
 When you combine enthusiasm and experience, your public speaking skills come naturally.

 However, whether you’re new or a seasoned speaker, you must keep working on your skills.
 All the masters continue to improve their skills.

-Whether a musician or an athlete, professionals practice and work on the basics.
+Whether a musician or an athlete, professionals practice the basics.
 Experienced (and novice) speakers should too.

 Take James Veitch, for example.
 When you google his name, you’ll get this statement from Wikipedia: James Veitch is an English comedian, mostly known for his humorous interactions with the authors of scam emails.

 This guy is hilarious.
 Now, what does he have to do with public speaking and a signature talk?
 A lot, actually.

 First, Wikipedia lets us know what he is known for.
 And, he is known for his signature talk!